 top of page

-Artistic Director and Conductor
+Artistic Director

 Michael Palmer has long been considered one of this country's finest conductors.
 Mr. Palmer began his career at age 21, when he came to the Atlanta Symphony Orchestra as assistant conductor at the invitation of Robert Shaw.
 He was soon made associate conductor, and also founded and was music director of the Atlanta Symphony Youth Orchestra.
 While in Atlanta, Michael Palmer was honored as one of five of the first conductors in the United States chosen by the National Endowment for the Arts to be Exxon Arts Endowment Conductor, and he was soon in demand with orchestras throughout the country.
 While continuing in his post in Atlanta, he was appointed guest conductor of the Houston Symphony Orchestra for a three-year period.
 He also worked extensively with the National Symphony Orchestra during this period, and he was, subsequently, named co-principal guest conductor of the Denver Symphony Orchestra.